Apollo 11: Celebrations

 Following their return to Earth, the Apollo 11 crew received widespread international acclaim.
 On August 13, 1969, astronauts Neil Armstrong, Buzz Aldrin, and Michael Collins were honored with ticker-tape parades in New York City and Chicago, with an estimated six million people lining the streets.
+In New York the parade started at Bowling Green going down Broadway to City Hall where Mayor John Lindsay greeted them and ended at the United Nations headquarters.
+Broadway was even temporarily renamed for that day to "Apollo Way".
+In Chicago the parade went to the Loop and culminated at the Chicago Civic Center where the astronauts and local officials spoke to the crowd.
 That evening, a state dinner was held in Los Angeles at the Century Plaza Hotel to commemorate the historic achievement.
 The event was attended by members of Congress, 44 state governors, Chief Justice of the United States Warren E. Burger and his predecessor Earl Warren, as well as ambassadors from 83 nations.
 President Richard Nixon and Vice President Spiro Agnew awarded each astronaut the Presidential Medal of Freedom, the highest civilian honor in the United States.